nnovitsky/ece458/DEPLOYMENT.md

         oauthLink: 'https://oauth.oit.duke.edu/oidc/authorize?client_id=you_client_id&redirect_uri=https%3Ayour_host_name/oauth/consume&response_type=code',
     };
 ```
 Once you have completed these steps, Oauth will be set up with the project.
-You will need to restart gunicorn as well as run another build of the frontend.
+You will need to enter your server through ssh and restart gunicorn as well as run another build of the frontend.

 ```
 $ sudo systemctl restart gunicorn